Q: What is Amazon WorkSpaces?

 Q: What self-service management capabilities are available for Amazon WorkSpaces?

-You can choose to let users accomplish typical management tasks for their own WorkSpace, including restart, rebuild, change compute type, and change disk size.
+A: You can choose to let users accomplish typical management tasks for their own WorkSpace, including restart, rebuild, change compute type, and change disk size.
 You can also let users switch from monthly to hourly billing (and back).
 You can choose to enable specific self-service management capabilities that suit your needs directly in the WorkSpaces Admin Console.

 Q: How do I get started with self-service management capabilities for my WorkSpaces users?

-Self-service management capabilities are enabled by default when you register a directory with WorkSpaces.
+A: Self-service management capabilities are enabled by default when you register a directory with WorkSpaces.
 You can choose to not enable them when you register a directory.

 You can modify specific self-service management capabilities from the WorkSpaces console.
 On the Directories page, select the directory you want to modify for self-service management.
 Next, select “Update Details” under the “Actions” menu.
 You can find all self-service management capabilities options under the “User Self Service Permissions” section.
 You can also use WorkSpaces APIs to modify self-service management capabilities.